 Before applying these terms to tourism experience innovations, yet another conceptual distinction must be introduced.
 The term 'tourism product' may, as indicated by Middleton (1989), be used at two different levels of which one is related to the single 'products' offered by the individual producers and the other refers to the total level which covers the complete tourism experience.
 Such a distinction can also be derived from the conceptualisation of the tourism experience established earlier.
 On the one hand, innovations of individual goods/services are related to the consumption level of interaction, whereas innovations of total experiences are related to changes of interactions at the functional level.
-Innovations of individual goods/services are thus related to changes of interactions and experience making through the consumption of these individual goods/services.
+Innovations of individual goods/services are thus related to changes of the technical characteristics of the stages of interaction, resulting in changed possibilities of interactions and experience making through the consumption of these individual goods/services.
 On the other hand, total tourism experience innovations are related to changes of the possibilities of functionally putting together individual goods/services.